 - Back to Program List: Click here to navigate to the Program List View.

 - Program Status Drop-down: This drop-down will display the Program's current status.
 From here you can select to Pause or Stop the Program.
-Refer to Program List View and Create New Outreach for more information on Program statuses.
+For more information on Program statuses, refer to Program List View and Create New Outreach.

-- Stopped Programs can have no new participants added, and all participants are moved to a completed state.
+- Stopped Programs can have no new participants added.
 Further configurations are not possible, and the Program can not be started again.
+We recommend exercising caution when using this status.

 - Edit Program Details: Click here to edit a Program's basic details, refer to Program List View Create New Program for more information on these details.